 LinkedIn VS Sales Navigator

-You can use both LinkedIn Basic and Premium, as well as Sales Navigator for your outreach.
+You can use both LinkedIn Basic and Premium, as well as Sales Navigator for your targeted outreach.

 However, LinkedIn Premium Account, in comparison to LinkedIn Basic Account, can perform more in terms of features.
 It has the options of an Unlimited Profile Search and sending 5 paid InMails per month.
 Each time your leads respond you get your LinkedIn InMail credit back.
 Use it wisely!